kiamesdavies/money-transfer/README.md

 Otherwise, you can package and run the integration test
 > mvn clean verify

-if the integration tests fail, it could be due to your system resources, package the application then run the application using any of the commands below then run test separately in another terminal using
+if the integration tests fail, it could be due to system resources, increase the execution time by setting `load_generation.properties/ramp.up.period.in.seconds` to 150 **or** run the application using any of the last two commands below then run the integration  tests separately in another terminal using
 >  mvn -Dtest=CombinedTestSuiteIT test

-An executable jar file will be produced, then run to start the application
+An executable jar file will be produced, to start the application run
 > java -jar ./target/money-transfer-1.0.jar

 Optionally you can run the project through maven